audiomancer/react-domless-media/README.md

 ## Introduction

-The goal of react-domless-media is to provide DOM-transparent css media query container for react.js.
+The goal of react-domless-media is to provide DOM-transparent javascript media query container for react.js.
 It is not creating any DOM nodes on its own, thus it does not disturb already existing styling.

 **How does it work?**

-Instead of creating its own DOM node and applying css styles to it, it applies them to all immediate DOM nodes of all provided react components, if they have any.
-When react fragment is provided as a prop, it recursively extracts children components first, until immediate DOM nodes are found.
-This causes the following:

-a) All components provided as `match` would receive `display: none !important` if given media query conditions would **not** be met.
+a) All components provided as `match` would be rendered if provided conditions **would** be met.

-b) All components provided as `mismatch` would receive `display: none !important` if given media query conditions **would** be met.
+b) All components provided as `mismatch` would be rendered if provided conditions would **not** be met.

 **What can be passed as component props?**

 React-domless-media accepts statically or dynamically generated single or multiple react components or react fragments as props.
-It would not break if due to dynamic application logic, all would be temporary removed.

-**Nesting many react-domless-media components**

-Although technically possible, it is considered bad practice and can make a lot of mess.

 ## Installation